NL33/NSExampleApp_MemTest/README.md

  This is the RLV test and memory example app.
 Built with NativeScript 5.2+ and Angular.

- Its purpose is to compare RadListView's performance against *nGFor.
+ Its purpose is to compare RadListView's performance against *ngFor.

  It is also to test out memory use.